NuSTAR/nuskybgd/README.md

+# nuskybgd: An IDL module for producing simulated background for NuSTAR.

+## Overview

 nuskybgd is code for simulating the NuSTAR background the Cosmix X-ray Background (CXB).
 It simulates the X-rays that are focued throught the optic as well the "stray light" from the CXB that leaks in around the